digiah/VUE-solutions/Linux/README-Linux.md

 ### but there are 2 problems

-And 1 workaround. see #4 --the file association may be breaking launch from within vue, and (#5), vue hijacks html and zip extensions.
+And 1 workaround. see issue #4 --the file association may be breaking launch from within vue, and issue #5, vue hijacks html and zip extensions.

 ## File transfer